 Transnational Organised Crime (UNTOC)

-b) Institutionalise transnational mechanisms to share information and
+b) Use transnational, regional and bilateral mechanisms to share relevant information and

 intelligence on smuggling routes, modus operandi and financial transactions of smuggling

-networks, vulnerabilities faced by smuggled migrants, and other relevant data to dismantle the
+networks, vulnerabilities faced by smuggled migrants, and other data to dismantle the

 smuggling networks and enhance joint responses

-c) Develop protocols along migration
+c) Develop gender-responsive and child-sensitive cooperation protocols along migration

-routes , consistent with international law, that outline step-by-step measures to identify smuggled migrants and victims of aggravated smuggling, provide access to protection and assistance for those in situations of vulnerability, as well as facilitate cross-border law
+routes that outline step-by-step measures to adequately identify and assist smuggled migrants , in accordance with international law, as well as to facilitate cross-border law

+enforcement and intelligence cooperation in order to prevent and counter smuggling of migrants with the aim to end impunity for smugglers and prevent irregular migration, while ensuring that counter-smuggling measures are in full respect for human rights

-enforcement and intelligence cooperation to prevent smuggling of migrants, increase conviction rates and end impunity for smugglers d) Ensure that national legislation reflects irregular entry as an administrative, not a criminal offence, penalizes smugglers where they have a financial or material benefit, and nhances penalties for smuggling of migrants under aggravated circumstances, in accordance with international law
+d) Adopt legislative and other measures as may be necessary to establish the smuggling of migrants as a criminal offence, when committed intentionally and in order to obtain, directly or indirectly, a financial or other material benefit for the smuggler, and include enhanced penalties for smuggling of migrants under aggravating circumstances, in accordance with international law

-e) Amend migration policies and procedures to distinguish between the
+e) Design, review or amend relevant policies and procedures to distinguish between the

-crimes of smuggling of migrants and trafficking in persons by using the correct definitions and applying distinct responses to these separate crimes
+crimes of smuggling of migrants and trafficking in persons by using the correct definitions and applying distinct responses to these separate crimes, while recognizing that smuggled migrants might also become victims of trafficking in persons, therefore requiring appropriate protection and assistance

+f) Take measures to prevent the smuggling of migrants along the migration cycle in partnership with other States and relevant stakeholders, including by cooperating in the fields of development, public information, justice, as well as training and technical capacitybuilding at national and local levels, paying special attention to geographic areas from where irregular migration systematically originates

-OBJECTIVE 10: Prevent and combat trafficking in persons in the context of international migration.
+OBJECTIVE 10: Prevent, combat and eradicate trafficking in persons in the context of international migration.

-We commit to reduce legal and practical barriers to preventing and combating trafficking in persons in the context of international migration by strengthening international cooperation and ending impunity of trafficking networks.
-We further commit to enhance the identification and protection of, and assistance to migrants who have become victims of trafficking.
+We commit to take legislative or other measures to prevent, combat and eradicate trafficking in persons in the context of international migration by strengthening capacities and international cooperation to investigate, prosecute and penalize trafficking in persons, discouraging demand that fosters exploitation leading to trafficking, and ending impunity of trafficking networks.
+We further commit to enhance the identification and protection of, and assistance to migrants who have become victims of trafficking, paying particular attention to women and children.

-In this regard, the following actions are instrumental:
+To realize this commitment, we will draw from the following actions:

-a) Sign, ratify or accede to, and implement the Protocol to Prevent, Suppress
+a) Promote, ratification, accession and implementation of the Protocol to Prevent, Suppress

 and Punish Trafficking in Persons Especially Women and Children, supplementing the